sundar19/Ozone_motors/TCPEchoServer/Readme.txt

+To download mpide go to link http://www.chipkit.org/wiki/index.php?title=MPIDE and download 2014-08-21 - 0023 Note that other versions will not work

 Assign the Linux computer (Jetson or laptop) as client and chipkit as server

 Upload this code to chipkit and assign server position to it